org-tigris-jsapar/jsapar/docs/Introduction.md

 * `\t` - TAB (horizontal tab) or hex 09.

 For Unix systems the normal line separator is `"\n"` and for Windows systems the normal line separator is `"\r\n"`.
+Omitting the `lineseparator` attribute will result in that the system default is used.
+Be aware though that if you rely on system default, the schema will behave differently if you move it to a different platform.
+It is therefore recommended to always specify the line separator explicitly.

-Omitting the `lineseparator` attribute will result that system default is used.
-For fixed with files you may also specify an empty string if lines are determined only by the length of the line which can be the case for Mainframe computers (COBOL).
+For fixed width files you may also specify an empty string if lines are determined only by the length of the line which can be the case for Mainframe computers (COBOL).

 When parsing, if you have specified one of either `"\n"` or `"\r\n"` as line separator, then the parser will consider both of them to be valid